Sausage, Artichoke & Sun-Dried Tomato Ragu

 - Grated Parmesan cheese, optional

-- In a large skillet, cook sausage, beef and onion over medium-high heat 4-6 minutes or until meat is no longer pink, breaking into crumbles; drain.
+- In a large skillet, cook sausage, beef and onion over medium-high heat until meat is no longer pink, 4-6 minutes, breaking into crumbles; drain.
 Transfer to a 5- or 6-qt. slow cooker.
 Stir in tomatoes, tomato paste, artichokes, garlic, rosemary, pepper, salt and bay leaf.

-- Cook, covered, on low 6-8 hours or until heated through.
+- Cook, covered, on low until heated through, 6-8 hours.
 Remove bay leaf.
 Stir in parsley.
 Serve with spaghetti.
 If desired, top with grated Parmesan.
 Freeze option: Freeze cooled sauce in freezer containers.
 To use, partially thaw in refrigerator overnight.
 Heat through in a saucepan, stirring occasionally.

 Nutrition Facts3/4 cup (calculated without spaghetti): 259 calories, 17g fat (5g saturated fat), 39mg cholesterol, 1535mg sodium, 17g carbohydrate (9g sugars, 3g fiber), 11g protein.